 - Moby Dick: this is the darkness that imposes itself upon you personified, strikes fear and scares you.
 This card represents your obsession and insurmountable obstacle combined.
 What you struggle against, what plagues your nightmares.

 - The Pequod/ the boat: represents the environment in which this inner-outer struggle plays out.
 The forces surrounding this struggle.

 - The Sea/ the journey: this card is what amplifies your obsession, your struggle, the darkness and your obstacle personified.
 This card represents your direction, where you are headed as you are driven by the unsettle darkness within.

 - The coffin/escape: This card represents your exit, what has to die inside you in order to make peace with the dual struggle, to consolidate the divisiveness, with Moby Dick.

-The great thing about this spread is that it can be face-up, it is a valid option.
+The great thing about this spread is that it can be face-up.
 A face-up spread as Siobhan’s over at her site says, can be a very useful, powerful and revealing tool, giving you autonomy, authority and agency over your question, over the dilemma inquired about.
 Let me know what you think!